xor-function/fathomless/ps-batchfile/readme.md

 # ps12bat
 Powershell script to batch script

-This will encode and embed as ps1 script in a batch script using base64 encoding.
+This will encode and embed the ps1 script selected in a batch script using base64 encoding.

 upon execution on target system it will extract the base64 encoded script to a base64 encoded file, then it will create a userland registry